10 Musicians You Probably Didn’t Know Are Hearing Impaired

 5. Neil Young

-According to the Hearing Education and Awareness for Rockers, 60% of inductees into the Rock and Roll Hall of Fame are hearing impaired.
+According to the organization Hearing Education and Awareness for Rockers, 60% of inductees into the Rock and Roll Hall of Fame are hearing impaired.
 Neil Young is no exception.
 Young suffers from the persistent ringing in his ears caused by tinnitus, which forced him to stop recording for a few years.
 Neil Young has won two Grammys, one in 2009 for Best Rock Song and another in 2010 for Best Boxed or Special Limited Edition Package.

 6. Pete Townsend